w3f/Grant-Milestone-Delivery/deliveries/candle_auction_ink-milestone_3.md

 | 7. | § Add New Reward Contract | [link](https://github.com/agryaznov/substrate-docs/blob/develop/v3/tutorials/12-candle-workshop/index.mdx#add-new-rewarding-option) | Learn to add a new type of auction subject and to plug-in it into our conract logic |
 | 8. | § Change Randomness Source | [link](https://github.com/agryaznov/substrate-docs/blob/develop/v3/tutorials/12-candle-workshop/index.mdx#change-randomness-source) | Learn to set another on-chain randomness source for our candle |

+**Additional Information**

+Please use the [develop](https://github.com/agryaznov/substrate-docs/tree/develop) branch of my fork of the *substrate-docs* repo.
+New tutorial lives at [http://localhost:8001/tutorials/v3/candle](http://localhost:8001/tutorials/v3/candle).